laebasayed/Maze-Solving-Bot/README.md

 - Launch File
  `teleop.launch` to launch all ROS Controllers along with Gazebo.

-5. Run the required python code in the terminal specifying the correct path
+5. Run the required python code in the terminal specifying the correct path.

 ## Result